gumyr/build123d/docs/assemblies.rst

 Tip
 ---

-If you place the arranged objects into a ``Compose``, you can easily determine their bounding box and check whether the objects fit on your print bed.
+If you place the arranged objects into a ``Compound``, you can easily determine their bounding box and check whether the objects fit on your print bed.

 .. code:: python